Colonial Chile: Arauco War

-In 1550 Pedro de Valdivia, who aimed to control all of Chile to the Straits of Magellan, traveled southward to conquer Mapuche territory.
+In 1550, Pedro de Valdivia, who aimed to control all of Chile to the Straits of Magellan, traveled southward to conquer Mapuche territory.
 Between 1550 and 1553 the Spanish founded several cities in Mapuche lands including Concepción, Valdivia, Imperial, Villarrica and Angol.
-The Spanish did also established the forts of Arauco, Purén and Tucapel.
+The Spanish did also establish the forts of Arauco, Purén and Tucapel.

-Following these initial conquest the Arauco War, a long period of intermittent war, between Mapuches and Spaniards broke out.
+Following this initial conquest, the Arauco War, a long period of intermittent war, between Mapuches and Spaniards broke out.
 A contributing factor was the lack a tradition of forced labour like the Andean mita among the Mapuches who largely refused to serve the Spanish.
 On the other hand, the Spanish, in particular those from Castile and Extremadura, came from an extremely violent society.
 Since the Spanish arrival to the Araucanía in 1550 the Mapuches frequently laid siege to the Spanish cities in the 1550–1598 period.
 The war was mostly a low intensity conflict.

 A watershed event happened in 1598.
-That year a party of warriors from Purén were returning south from a raid against the surroundings of Chillán.
-In their way back home they ambushed Martín García Óñez de Loyola and his troops that were sleeping without any night watch.
+That year, a party of warriors from Purén were returning south from a raid against the surroundings of Chillán.
+In their way back home, they ambushed Martín García Óñez de Loyola and his troops that were sleeping without any night watch.
 It is not clear if they found the Spanish by accident or if they had followed them.
 The warriors, led by Pelantaro, killed both the governor and all his troops.

-In the years following the Battle of Curalaba a general uprising developed among the Mapuches and Huilliches.
+In the years following the Battle of Curalaba, a general uprising developed among the Mapuches and Huilliches.
 The Spanish cities of Angol, La Imperial, Osorno, Santa Cruz de Oñez, Valdivia and Villarrica were either destroyed or abandoned.
 Only Chillán and Concepción resisted the Mapuche sieges and attacks.
 With the exception of Chiloé Archipelago all the Chilean territory south of Bío Bío River became free of Spanish rule.

-As the Spanish Empire faced a direct threat to its heartland in with the Catalan Revolt of 1640 all resources were put crush the rebellion.
-With the Arauco War being a lengthy and costly conflict the Spanish crown ordered its authorities in Chile to sign a peace agreement with the Mapuche in order to concentrate the empire's resources in fighting the Catalans.
-This way the Mapuche obtained a peace treaty and a recognition on behalf of the crown in a case unique for any indigenous group in the Americas.
+As the Spanish Empire faced a direct threat to its heartland in with the Catalan Revolt of 1640, all resources were put to crush the rebellion.
+With the Arauco War being a lengthy and costly conflict, the Spanish crown ordered its authorities in Chile to sign a peace agreement with the Mapuche in order to concentrate the empire's resources in fighting the Catalans.
+This way, the Mapuche obtained a peace treaty and a recognition on behalf of the crown in a case unique for any indigenous group in the Americas.
 This peace treaty did end the hostilities for a time, but they continued to flare up through the colonial era, most notably in 1655.